slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The risk of not changing is almost always greater than the risk of changing.
 Leap while you’re at the top of the curve, and the next curve builds on the momentum.

-“If we’re growing, we’re always going to be out of our comfort zone.” – John Maxwell
+> *'If we’re growing, we’re always going to be out of our comfort zone.' -- John Maxwell*

 when you control for one set of risks, another simply arises in its place.In treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.